jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 #### Steps to setup and use on Android devices

 1. Install [Kiwi browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US&gl=US&pli=1) from Play store and install the [nos2x](https://addons.mozilla.org/en-US/firefox/addon/nos2x-fox/) or [Alby](https://chrome.google.com/webstore/detail/alby-bitcoin-lightning-wa/iokeahhehimjnekafflcihljlcjccdbe) chrome extension.
-2. Go to browser settings menu, enable the extnesion from the browser's extension page, go to preferences or options and generate or paste your offline generated Nostr private key.
+2. Go to browser settings menu, enable the extension from the browser's extension page, go to preferences or options and generate or paste your offline generated Nostr private key.

 3. Visit any web client like [astral.ninja](https://astral.ninja), [snort.social](https://snort.social) [hamstr.to](https://hamstr.to), [yosup.app](https://yosup.app) or [iris.to](https://iris.to) and login.
 You will be prompted to authorize reading of your public key whe as you login.